Data Reveals Downtown SF's Evolution Beyond the 9–5

 Note: Google Trends indices are relative measures.
 The maximum value of 100 represents the point of highest search interest in the dataset.
 A value of 50 indicates interest at half that peak level.
 Months registering zero do not necessarily indicate the absence of searches but reflect volume below the threshold captured by the relative index.

-This sustained pattern of search interest is corroborated by engagement with Downtown SF Partnership's own digital resources.
-In the current quarter, the calendar receives more views on Saturdays than any other day of the week- averaging 49.64% more traffic than Friday, the second most active day.
+This sustained pattern of search interest is corroborated by engagement with DSFP's own digital resources.
+As of Q1 of 2026, DSFP's Events Calendar receives more views on Saturdays than any other day of the week- averaging 49.64% more traffic than Friday, the second most active day.
 People are not encountering downtown incidentally.
 They are planning visits to experience downtown.

 That planning behavior reflects a programming environment that has been deliberately constructed to give the district a reason to be visited outside of office hours.
-The programming extends deliberately across the hours of the day as well as the days of the calendar, from morning activations to weekly afternoon gatherings to after-dark events.
+The programming extends deliberately across the hours of the day and days of the week, from morning activations and weekly afternoon gatherings to after-dark events.

 - Breakfast Jams at Mechanics Monument Plaza activates one of San Francisco's most historic civic institutions during morning hours, expanding the district's period of active use beyond the conventional workday window.

-- Fridays on Front Street provide a consistent monthly activation during afternoon and early evening hours in summer, creating recurring visitation habits rather than isolated event attendance.
+- Fridays on Front St. provide a consistent monthly activation during afternoon and early evening hours in summer, creating recurring visitation habits rather than isolated event attendance.

 - Let's Glow SF establishes the district as an after-dark destination, directly supporting the evening economy documented in the visitation data above.